Spurs Coach Blasts Abbott's Decision To Reopen Texas As 'Ignorant' And 'Ridiculous'

-Category: World Politics Hits: 4Many people were left shaking their heads in disgust with Texas Governor Greg Abbott when he announced yesterday that he was opening the state back up 100% and lifting all mask mandates.
+Category: World Politics Hits: 5Many people were left shaking their heads in disgust with Texas Governor Greg Abbott when he announced yesterday that he was opening the state back up 100% and lifting all mask mandates.
 Among those criticizing the decision was San Antonio Spurs' head coach, Gregg Popovich.
 Source: USA Today San Antonio Spurs coach Gregg Popovich continuously shook his head in disbelief.
 He has often called spoken out on social issues.
 So it was not surprising Popovich had a strong opinion on Texas Governor Greg Abbott announcing he would lift mask mandates.
 Popovich called the decision “pretty mystifying” considering the coronavirus pandemic remains a problem both with infections, deaths and vaccine distribution.

 Read more https://crooksandliars.com/2021/03/spurs-coach-blasts-abbotts-decision-open